OfficeDev/Office-Add-in-samples/Samples/tutorials/excel-tutorial/README.md

 ## Run the add-in

+1. Navigate to the root directory of the `My Office Add-in` project.

+1. Run `npm install`

-1. If the local web server is already running and your add-in is already loaded in Excel, proceed to step 2.
-Otherwise, start the local web server and sideload your add-in:
+1. Start the local web server and sideload your add-in:

 - To test your add-in in Excel, run the following command in the root directory of your project.
 This starts the local web server (if it's not already running) and opens Excel with your add-in loaded.

   - Windows: `npm start`
   - Mac: `npm run dev-server`

-- To test your add-in in Excel on the web, run the following command in the root directory of your project.
+- To test your add-in in Excel on the web, run the following command in the root directory of the `My Office Add-in` project.
 When you run this command, the local web server starts.
 Replace "{url}" with the URL of an Excel document on your OneDrive or a SharePoint library to which you have permissions.

   ```command line
   npm run start:web -- --document {url}